lochdeve/ImageEditor/README.md

   - Eduardo Expósito Barrera - alu0101230382@ull.edu.es

 ## Description
   - This repository contains a final project of the subject Computer Vision.
-The project consisted of a prototype of an image editor with different operations seen in the subject.
+The project consisted in a prototype of an image editor with different operations seen in the subject.

 ## Resources used
 - The following resources have been used to carry out the project: